Community Partnership Program

 • Strengthen PP&R’s network of partnerships with youth/teen service organizations that bring knowledge, expertise, resources, and a focused approach to serving culturally specific communities.

-• Build and strengthen partnerships with youth service organizations that can support the recruitment and sustainment of youth/teens for employment at Portland Park & Recreation.
-Types of employment available range from recreation services to park maintenance, tree care, and stewardship of natural areas.
-Support is needed in:
+• Build and strengthen partnerships with youth service organizations that can support the recruitment and sustainment of teens and adults for employment at Portland Parks & Recreation.

 Teen Collaborative Initiative